 Beginning near the Temple of Artemis (figs. 1, 2), this flight rises, and then circles for a panoramic view around the city.
 The sheer cliffs of the Acropolis demonstrate why Polybius called Sardis “the strongest spot in the world,” besieged many times in antiquity but never captured by main force.
 The “Flying Towers” perched on the cliffs are part of the Byzantine fortifications of the citadel.

-Rising further, we see the former Izmir-Ankara highway traversing the site, and on the far side of the highway, the reconstructed horseshoe-shaped Marble Court of the Bath-Gymnasium Complex, which was located at the western edge of the city.
+Rising further, we see the former Izmir-Ankara highway traversing the site, and on the far side of the highway, the reconstructed horseshoe-shaped Marble Court of the Bath-Gymnasium Complex and Synagogue, which were located at the western edge of the city.
 Nearby is the Lydian Gate (on which, further below), and the nearer side of the highway is the colossal Lydian fortification (Sector MMS, mostly under white roofs).
 Extending from the Bath-Gymnasium Complex towards the upper right is a row of mounds.
 These mark the north side of the ancient city, just inside the Roman city wall.
 The core of these mounds is the continuation of the Lydian fortification, which has been detected in geophysical survey and excavated at two points at “Mound 2.”
 Here it is at least 20 m wide, the same width (or greater) than it is preserved at sector MMS, and is preserved about 10 meters high; the original height of the fortification must have been significantly greater.
 In one area a masonry wall, perhaps part of another gate, has been excavated.
 Beyond the mounds is the plain of the Hermus River, the town of Sart Mahmout, and in the distance at right, the town of Salihli.

 A series of long fingers or spurs of land reach from the Acropolis into the lower city.
 Some of these were terraced in the Lydian period to form part of the palace complex (Field 49 and ByzFort), intermediate between the Acropolis and the lower city proper.